matekasse/matekasse/README.md

 ## APP

-More docs about all routes, tests, ... can be found [here](app/README.md).
+More docs about the frontend SPA can be found [here](app/README.md).